austinmp/multi-kill-clipper/README.md

 </p>

-A desktop application that allows League of Legends players to easily create clips of multi-kills earned by themselves or any other player within their region.

 * Multi-Kill Clipper works by making calls to Riot's API through a running instance of the League of Legends client.
 * Enter the summoner name of any player within your client's region.
 * Select the types of multi-kills you would like Multi-Kill Clipper to detect (first blood, double, triple, quadra, or penta kills).